PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks: Experiments

 \section{Experiments}

 In our experiments, we aim to answer the following questions: (1) Is \algoName efficient and scalable to procedure planning tasks?
 (2) Can \algoName learn to plan on the interactive environment?
-(3) Can \algoName learn procedure planning that is robust in the real-world?

 To answer Question 1, we evaluate \algoName on CrossTask, a real-world offline instructional video dataset.
 We show procedure planning with our algorithm performs better on the CrossTask dataset than previous methods.
-To answer Question 2, we compare \algoName with baselines on ActioNet.
-We find that our method can perform procedure planning in an interactive setup while vastly outperforming baselines.
-To answer Question 3, we evaluate our method on a real-world UR-5 robot arm platform.
-We also perform an ablation study on attention mechanism design, input type, and action sequence length.
-It is worth noting that, compared with the baselines, our method has an advantage in long-term procedure planning due to the transformer-based architecture and discrepancy-constrained Beam Search.
+To answer Question 2, we evaluate our method on a real-world UR-5 robot arm platform.